chubo274/react-native-biometrics/README.md

   isAvailable: boolean;        // Device supports and has biometrics enrolled
   allowAccess: boolean;        // App has permission to use biometrics
   biometricType: BiometricType; // Primary biometric type available
-  isLockout: boolean;          // Device is locked out due to too many attempts errorCode?: BiometricErrorCode;
+  // on IOS: Device is locked out due to too many attempts only return isLockout = true,
+  // on Android: not return this. only when Authenticate can be return lockout by error code: BIOMETRIC_LOCKOUT_PERMANENT || BIOMETRIC_LOCKOUT
+  // if lockout. on IOS can't do nothing just wait. on Android you can wait for normally is 30s, if want to unlock sooner pls make user include PIN code or use authenticatePIN
+  isLockout: boolean;
+  errorCode?: BiometricErrorCode;
   errorMessage?: string;
 }